hgamboa/nova-adv-inst/Labs/P7/P7_Protocol.md

 3. Evaluate in the Test and Score widget.

 ## Goal 2 - Introduction to Scikit Learn.
 Train, evaluate and deploy a machine learning model

+To install the Scikit in your RPI:
+* `sudo apt-get install python3-scipy`
+* `sudo pip3 install -U scikit-learn`

 In this goal you will use Scikit Learn (also known as sklearn).
 Scikit-learn is one of the most popular machine learning libraries.
 You will train a model to classify digits.
 You can use the Spyder IDE to create your script.